RISHABHSINGH3006/JS_30/README.md

 Fetch data from public APIs using both promises and asvric/await.<br>
 Manage multiple concurrent promises using.
 Promise all and Promise race

+### 12 - Modules
+Create and export functions, objects, and constants using modules.<br/>
+Import modules using named and desult imports.<br/>
+Use third-party modules installed via npm.<br/>
+Understand the basics of module bundling (optional).

 ### 12 - task Twelve: error handling
 Understand and implement basic error handling using try-catch blocks.<br>
  Use finally blocks to execute code regardless of the try-catch outcome.<br>